jrlucier/eero_tracker/README.md

 python eero_tracker_instantiate.py
 ```

 `chmod` the files to the same permissions as your other HA configuration files.
-Mine are owned by `homeassistant:none`:
+Mine are owned by `homeassistant:nogroup`:
 ```
 sudo chown homeassistant:nogroup eero.session
 sudo chown -R homeassistant:nogroup eero_tracker_instantiate.py